 2011: Vitalik Buterin Visualizes a Blockchain Beyond Bitcoin

 In 2011, blockchain technology intrigued Vitalik Buterin, a 17-year-old Russian-Canadian programmer involved in Bitcoin and co-founded the Bitcoin Magazine.
-However, he envisioned a platform that went beyond the financial use cases that Bitcoin allowed.
+However, he envisioned a platform beyond the financial use cases that Bitcoin allowed.
 Buterin wished that the functionality includes programmable apps and not be limited only by peer-to-peer electronic cash transfers.

 2013: The Ethereum Project Is Born

-Buterin wanted to execute his idea by adding a layer of advanced scripting language on Bitcoin and its distributed ledgers to process smart contracts.
+Buterin wanted to execute his idea by adding a layer of advanced scripting language to Bitcoin and its distributed ledgers to process smart contracts.
 But the Bitcoin community rejected the idea.
 Eventually, Buterin decided to create an entirely new blockchain technology to bring this vision into effect.

-In late 2013, Vitalik Buterin published the Ethereum white paper, describing Ethereum as “a next-generation smart contract and decentralized application platform.”1.
-The whitepaper gave a detailed description of the technical design and the rationale for the Ethereum protocol and smart contracts architecture.
+In late 2013, Vitalik Buterin published the Ethereum white paper, describing Ethereum as “a next-generation smart contract and decentralized application platform.”
+1. The whitepaper gave a detailed description of the technical design and the rationale for the Ethereum protocol and smart contracts architecture.

 2014: Ethereum Is Formally Introduced